ogrieb/ogrieb.github.io/_posts/2016-12-28-on-the-algorithmics-of-bitcoin-mining.md

 }
 ```

-This gives us most of the strings we are looking for, most of them as hex strings.
+This gives us all of the header strings we are looking for, most of them as hex strings.
+All of these values are denoted in [big endian](https://en.wikipedia.org/wiki/Endianness#Big-endian).
+The endianness is easy to spot for block hashes as big endian numbers will have leading zeros, whereas little endian will have them trailing.

+The struct holds some elements, which are not actually part of the header or block.
+These are some statistics the API provides.
+Right now we only want to compute the hash, so we can ignore everything which is not a header value.

-- The very first `hash` is actually the block hash we are trying to compute by ourselves.
+- `hash` is actually the block hash we are trying to compute by ourselves.
+So this gives us a reference.
-- 'size' is the total block size in bytes.
+- `size` is the total block size in bytes.
+- `height` is the height of the block in the chain, i.e. the .

 The Python script below demonstrates this for the actual bitcoin block [125552](http://blockexplorer.com/block/00000000000000001e8d6829a8a21adc5d38d0a473b144b6765798e61f98bd1d).